Program-AR/pilas-bloques-ember/README_en.md

 ## About

 Pilas Bloques is an application to learn computer programming, specially developed for the classroom.
 We offer challenges with different levels of complexity to introduce students into the universe of computer programming with blocks.
+For more information read [the spanish about page](https://pilasbloques.program.ar/acerca-de-pilas-bloques/).

 ![](https://github.com/Program-AR/pilas-bloques/blob/master/screenshots/desafios.png)
 ![](https://github.com/Program-AR/pilas-bloques/blob/master/screenshots/editor.png)